An online photo album for the Bend, Oregon High School Class of 1959

 Class Flower: Rose

 Class Colors: Copper and white

-Gift to the School: Auxiliary basketball scoreboard
+Gift to the School: Auxiliary basketball scoreboard (who knew?)

 Search for the story of Gary Joanis encountering Bigfoot… See how below.

 NOTE: You can Search using the magnifying glass in the upper right corner of each page, NOT case-sensitive.
 A Search from any page returns results from the entire site.
-Just enter the text or phrase and press Enter and the pages where results are found will be shown.
+Just enter the text or phrase and press Enter and the PAGES where results are found will be shown.
 Search will not find text that is part of a photo, only text that has been typed in.

 To search on a single page, press Control f, enter your text, and press Enter.
 This works anywhere in Windows.

 I would like to dedicate this site to one of our very special and memorable teachers, Mrs. Harriet Langmas, for all she taught us about the English language and for choosing Bend for her career and home.
 Thank you from the bottom of our hearts, Mrs. Langmas!
 We wish you well throughout your life.